sfreytag/laravel-vite-pwa/README.md

 They are automatically packaged in the public folder so they are web readable.
 They are also included in this repo so this process only needs repeating if you change the the canonical favicon.svg icon.

 ## Screenshot

+This screenshot demonstrates the useful features of vite-pwa within Laravel:

 ![image](https://github.com/sfreytag/laravel-vite-pwa/assets/1155275/f98383dd-93e8-4d6d-abb0-06a6ddd55022)